gatling/gatling/src/sphinx/http/http_request.rst

 * ``StringBodyPart(name: Expression[String], string: Expression[String])``
 * ``ByteArrayBodyPart(name: Expression[String], bytes: Expression[Array[Byte])``

-Once bootstrapped, BodyPart have the following methods for setting additional optional information:
+Once bootstrapped, BodyPart has the following methods for setting additional optional information:

 * ``contentType(contentType: String)``
 * ``charset(charset: String)``, part of of ``Content-Type`` header.
 If not set, defaults to the one from ``gatling.conf`` file.